StratiFi/styleguide/README.md

 The style set is an extended and slightly customize Bootstrap4 style framework.
 All the bootstrap style class names and conventions are preserved.

-The guide mosly contain examples of customize ans extended classes and components.
+This guide mostly contains examples for customized classes and components.
-To get completed guide for all the elments, just check the BS [documention](http://getbootstrap.com/).
+To get completed guidelines for all the elments, just check the BS [documention](http://getbootstrap.com/).

 ## Demo